2025 Candidate Scorecard Results

 Ward Karhiio

-Five candidates are running in Karhiio.
 Jason Bale shows the strongest alignment with ENU’s principles on infill and balanced growth, followed by Avinash Soochit with moderate alignment.
-Keren Tang, Hali Kuhr, and Jotie Buttar show lower alignment or provided limited public information on related policies.
+Keren Tang, Hali Kuhr, and Jotie Buttar show lower alignment or no information available

 Ward Métis

-Four candidates are running in Métis.
 Caroline Matthews and Justin Thomas show the strongest alignment with ENU’s principles on infill and managed growth, both demonstrating clear support for balanced planning policies.
-Abdulhakim Dalel shows moderate alignment, while Ashley Salvador reflects lower alignment or less detailed positions on these issues.
+Abdulhakim Dalel shows moderate alignment, while Ashley Salvador reflects lower alignment based on voting record and available platform information.

 Ward Nagota Isga

-Six candidates are running in Nagota Isga.
-Reed Clarke shows the strongest alignment with ENU’s principles on infill and balanced growth, followed closely by Nicky Gocuan and Diana Steele.
+Reed Clark (Better Edmonton) shows the strongest alignment with ENU’s principles on infill and balanced growth, followed closely by Diana Steele (PACE) and Nicky Gocuan.
 Joseph Magudo shows moderate alignment, while Rajah Maggay and Jordon Woodruff reflect lower overall alignment or less detailed positions on planning issues.

 Ward O-day’min

-Three candidates are running in O-day’min.
-Stephen Hammerschmidt shows the strongest alignment with ENU’s principles on infill and balanced growth, while Anne Stevenson and Anand Pye reflect lower overall alignment or less detailed positions based on survey and platform analysis.
+Stephen Hammerschmidt shows the strongest alignment with ENU’s principles on infill and balanced growth, while Anne Stevenson reflected lower overall alignment.

 Ward Papastew

-Four candidates are running in Papastew.
-Mark Hillman shows the strongest alignment with ENU’s principles on infill and growth management, followed by Josh Doyle with moderate alignment.
+Mark Hillman shows the strongest alignment with ENU’s principles on infill and growth management, followed by Joshua Doyle with moderate alignment.
 Michael Janz and Rosalie Janiszewska reflect lower alignment or less detailed positions based on available information.

 Ward Pihêsiwin